-Growing fresh tomatoes is one of the true joys of the vegetable gardener.
-But tomatoes can suffer from all kinds of diseases and pests.
-Causes often are related to weather conditions, which of course can't be controlled.
-However, if you know your area is prone to a certain disease, you should look for varieties that are listed as resistant (ask your local cooperative extension service for recommendations.)
+Growing fresh tomatoes is one of the true joys of the vegetable gardener; however, tomatoes can suffer from all kinds of diseases and pests.
+Causes are often related to weather conditions, which of course can't be controlled.
+If you know your area is prone to a certain disease, you should look for varieties that are listed as resistant (ask your local cooperative extension service for recommendations.)

 Tomato diseases are rarely fatal if you take management steps in a timely manner.
 It is important to catch any disease early, before it spreads to all of your tomato plants and possibly other plants in the same family, such as potatoes, eggplants, and peppers.
 Some diseases affect the foliage, while others attack the fruit.